High Energy Density Virtual Summer School

 Foundations of High Energy Density Physics

-Presented Every Summer at the University of Michigan, Ann Arbor, Michigan
+Presented Every Other Summer at the University of Michigan, Ann Arbor, Michigan

 High-energy-density physics is an actively growing field that exploits the ability of various modern devices to create pressures of millions of atmospheres in dynamic, high-temperature, and even relativistic systems.
 This field of physics is essential to inertial fusion research, to using such tools to address issues in astrophysics, and to other fundamental studies and applications.